-Gus was in DC, working a damn good job.
-He’s not a name dropper but mentions that he started taking morning runs in 2008 to prepare for returning to active duty he would sometimes chat with his neighbor Michelle until she moved into the White House with her husband Barrack.
-So, Gus was doing pretty damn good on the outside, but he had a problem on the inside.
+Gus was in DC, working a good job, and although he’s not a name dropper he mentions that after his morning runs he would occasionally chat with his neighbor Michelle until she moved into the White House with her husband Barrack.
+So, Gus was doing well on the outside, but he had a problem on the inside.
 His best friends were in the fight, some of them coming home on, not with, their shields.
 He is a highly competent adult who has sublimated a serious competitive streak towards the development of an impressive law career and a stable, thriving family.
 But he doesn’t yet know what his nature demands that he know, information that he’ll only know if he gets to touch the elephant.
 His closest friends had touched the elephant repeatedly so his volunteering to go back in?
 He had no choice; I did the same thing for exactly the same reason.

 From there he deploys, with his small team, directly into the Nawa district administrative center weeks ahead of the Marine offensive that will secure that portion of the Helmand province.
 No air conditioning, no working toilets, no hot chow, no roof or windows, and no ability to patrol 100 meters beyond the roofless district center because the Taliban had laid siege to small British garrison who arrived the year prior.
 Surrounded by Taliban, with the nearest help fifty miles distant, living in the dirt, patrolling constantly, fighting often – the entire time exposed to the elements 24/7; does that sound like fun to you?
 Of course not, and Gus tries to convince the reader that it wasn’t that much fun for him either.
 But you can tell by how hard he tries to make his experience seem like no big deal, that it was a big deal through which he earned an intangible that only those who touch the elephant can understand.